Mdina Cathedral Museum

 The Mdina Cathedral Museum is a religious art museum located inside the mediaeval walled city of Mdina, Malta.
-The museum is housed within a Baroque building, that was built as a Jesuit seminary.
+The museum is housed within a Baroque building that was built as a Jesuit seminary.
 It can be found on the right-hand side of the St. Paul's Cathedral, in Archbishop's Square.
 The museum's collection includes an eclectic secular and ecclesiastical repertoire.
 The museum also holds various artwork and archaeology remains, including important artwork by Mattia Preti.
 The museum also owns the most important collection of Italian Baroque music that has been preserved south of Naples.

 History

 On 28 March 1592, the Grand Master Cardinal Hugh De Verdalle and Bishop Mgr Tomaso Gargallo received an apostolic brief that a Jesuit seminary was to be erected in Malta.
 On 8 August 1616, Bishop Balthassar Cagliares opened a seminary in Mdina in which he admitted 12 pupils.
 They were to study, philosophy, theology, grammar and logic at the expense of the bishop himself.
 On 24 May 1681, a letter from the prefect of the Congregation of the Council ordered Bishop Mgr Girolamo Molina to re-establish the seminary in Mdina, by the end of the 17th century the Mdina Seminary was not functioning anymore.
 On 25 March 1703, Mgr Cocco Pamlieri in his palace at Valletta stipulated the foundation act and the decree for the erection of a seminary in Mdina.
-In the year 1733, an extensive building quarter with old medieval houses were bought to build a new bigger seminary presently the premises of the Cathedral Museum.
+In the year 1733, an extensive building quarter with old medieval houses was bought to build a new bigger seminary presently the premises of the Cathedral Museum.

 The French nobleman Paul Alphéran de Bussan (1728–1757) first came to Malta at the age of 19 when the ship he was travelling on was caught in heavy storms and had to seek shelter in St. Paul's Bay.
 Both his uncle Melchior Alpheran de Bussan and brother Jean-Melchior Alphéran were members of the Sovereign Military Order of Malta.
 Paul Alphéran de Bussan was appointed as Bishop of Malta on 8 March 1728.
 He is remembered mostly for building the Mdina seminary, now the Cathedral Museum, in 1733 as well as for financing the printing of a Maltese translation of Cardinal Bellarmino's Catholic Catechism which was distributed to every parish in Malta.
 The building where the museum is now was built by Bishop Alpheran de Bussan, with the first stone being laid in 1733.
 This building was to serve as the seminary for the Diocese of Malta.
 In the 16th century, the Council of Trent instituted seminaries to provide for the training of candidates for the priesthood.
 Twelve years after the last session of the council, Mgr.
 Dusina, Apostolic Visitor to Malta, decreed the erection of a seminary.
 Various attempts were made by the bishops of Malta to have such a purpose-built building, but it was only in 1703 that Bishop Cocco Palmieri welcomed the first seminarians to a building in Mdina.